RmidaAlaa/PythonDesktopApp/docs/README.md

 - **[Examples](examples/README.md)** - Practical examples and code snippets
 - **[Troubleshooting](troubleshooting.md)** - Common issues and solutions (coming soon)

+## 🧭 UI Footer Information

+- The application displays your local timezone and approximate location in the status bar footer.
+- Timezone is detected from your system settings; location uses public IP geolocation (HTTPS) when available.
+- If offline or detection fails, the footer shows "Unknown" values.
+- No personal data is stored; this information is shown only in the UI.

 ## 🎯 Quick Navigation

 ### For Developers